zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 </manifest>
 ```

-Now, when we add our app to Google Play, it will only be availbe for devices
+Now, when we add our app to Google Play, it will only be available for devices
 with cameras.

-To accomidate an image, we'll have to modify our model and view.
+To accommodate an image, we'll have to modify our model and view.
 First,
 let's add a private field to the *Contact* class:

 ```java